premsmoi/go_todo/README.md

 # go_todo
-Todo app using go,react and mongoDB where a logged in user can access their todo list.
+Toy Todo app using Go, mongoDB where a logged in user can access their todo list.